Skip to main content

 What books do you read?

 Previously we have read "Floodlands" by Marcus Sedgewick.
 We used this book to explore some local geography, think about environmental issues as well as considering issues around ethics and human rights.
 We have also read "The Iliad" and explored Ancient Greece.
 We found out about Just War Theory, explored different concepts of God, designed field medical packs for the Trojan War and considered the extent to which we are free to choose our actions.
 Last Christmas we explored Charles Dickens' classic "A Christmas Carol" and considered life in Victorian London, the language of flowers, why we fear the future, and how we might try to control it, had great fun trying to learn the Sir Robert de Coverley dance and much, much more.
-Currently, we are looking at War Horse and discovering more about the 1st World War, animal rights and probability.
+Recently we read War Horse and discovered more about the 1st World War, animal rights and probability before studying Shakepeare's A Midsummer Night's Dream this summer.
+Check back soon to see some images of the the incredible performances at our Celebration of Learning in the Bishop's Garden.

 Chapters is growing!